 - 6610.
 Research in Education (3).
 Pr., graduate standing.
 A basic research course designed to evaluate research design, methods and experimentation in education and related areas. - 6902.
 Studies in Education (1-3).
 Pr., graduate standing.
 Independent study in major area to be selected in consultation with the professor who will supervise the study.
+Maximum credit 3 hours. - 6914.
+Practicum in Secondary Education (1-3).
+Pr., graduate standing.
+Independent study in major area to be selected in consultation with the professor who will supervise the study.
 Maximum credit 3 hours. - 6924.
-Professional Internship in the Secondary School (1-6).
+Internship in the Secondary Education (1-6).
 Pr., graduate standing, departmental approval.
-Students placed in accredited public schools in the area for supervised teaching experiences.
-Students must submit an application for internship to the director of laboratory experiences prior to placement. - 6952.
+Independent (directed) field experience during internship.
+This course may be taught concurrently with SCED 4914. - 6952.
 Seminar (1-3).
 Pr., graduate standing.
 An analysis of selected topics in area of specialization.
-Maximum credit 3 hours. - 7982.
-Master's Comprehensive Exam (0).
+Maximum credit 3 hours. - 7982.Master's Comprehensive Exam (0).
 Pr., graduate standing.
-A comprehensive exam to evaluate graduate study. - 7992.
+A comprehensive examto evaluate graduate study. - 7992.
 Master's Thesis (3).
 Pr., graduate standing, departmental approval, FNDS 6610.
 The thesis is a formal research project in the area of exercise science or physical education.